 Artificial Intelligence and Machine Learning

 The use of AI and ML is enriching the capabilities of BI through predictive analytics, sentiment analysis, and automatic decision-making.
-It can make BI even more insightful and quicker for changes in markets.
+It can make BI even more insightful and quicker for changes in the markets.

 -